Hugo Chávez: Illness

-In June 2011, Chávez revealed in a televised address from Havana, Cuba, that he was recovering from an operation to remove an abscessed tumor with cancerous cells.
-Vice President Elías Jaua declared that the president remained in "full exercise" of power and that there was no need to transfer power due to his absence from the country.
-On 3 July, the Venezuelan government denied, however, that Chávez's tumor had been completely removed, further stating that he was heading for "complete recovery".
-On 17 July 2011, television news reported that Chávez had returned to Cuba for further cancer treatments.
+On 30 June 2011, Chávez revealed in a televised address from Havana, Cuba, that he was recovering from two operations in Cuba, including an operation to remove an abscessed tumor with cancerous cells in the pelvic region.
+During the speech, he was noticeably thinner and paler and had a serious and at times sad expression, and stated that he regretted his lack of medical checkups.
+Analysts theorized that he was suffering from colorectal cancer.
+He returned to Venezuela from Cuba on 4 July, but on 17 July 2011, he returned to Cuba for further cancer treatments.
+At that time, some powers were delegated to cabinet ministers but he resisted requests by the opposition to give up all powers during his absence.

-Chávez gave a public appearance on 28 July 2011, his 57th birthday, in which he stated that his health troubles had led him to radically reorient his life towards a "more diverse, more reflective and multi-faceted" outlook, and he went on to call on the middle classes and the private sector to get more involved in his Bolivarian Revolution, something he saw as "vital" to its success.
-Soon after this speech, in August, Chávez announced that his government would nationalize Venezuela's gold industry, taking it over from Russian-controlled company Rusoro, while at the same time also moving the country's gold stocks, which were largely stored in western banks, to banks in Venezuela's political allies like Russia, China and Brazil.
+Chávez gave a public appearance on 28 July 2011, his 57th birthday, in which he stated that his health troubles had led him to radically reorient his life towards a "more diverse, more reflective and multi-faceted" outlook.

 On 9 July 2012, Chávez declared himself fully recovered from cancer just three months before the 2012 Venezuelan presidential election, which he won, securing a fourth term as president.
 In November 2012, Chávez announced plans to travel to Cuba for more medical treatment for cancer.

-On 8 December 2012, Chávez announced he would undergo a new operation after doctors in Cuba detected malignant cells; the operation took place on 11 December 2012.
-Chávez suffered a respiratory infection after undergoing the surgery, but it was controlled.
-It was announced on 20 December by the country's vice-president that Chávez had suffered complications following his surgery.
-It was announced on 3 January 2013, that Chávez had a severe lung infection that had caused respiratory failures following a strict treatment regimen for respiratory insufficiency.
-However, he was reported to have overcome this later that month and it was reported that he was then undergoing further treatment.
+On 8 December 2012, Chávez announced he would undergo another operation after doctors in Cuba detected malignant cells; the operation took place on 11 December 2012.
+Chávez suffered complications from the surgery including a respiratory tract infection as well as unexpected bleeding.
+It was announced on 3 January 2013, that Chávez had a severe lung infection that had caused respiratory failures following a strict treatment regimen for respiratory insufficiency; he was then breathing through a tracheal tube but was giving orders to ministers by writing them down.
+However, he was reported to have overcome the infection by 26 January and was then undergoing further treatment.
 On 18 February 2013, Chávez returned to Venezuela after two months of cancer treatment in Cuba.
-On 1 March 2013, Vice President Nicolás Maduro said that Chávez had been receiving chemotherapy in Venezuela following his surgery in Cuba.
-On 4 March, it was announced by the Venezuelan government that Chávez's breathing problems had worsened and he was suffering a new, severe respiratory infection.
+On 1 March 2013, after opposition leader Henrique Capriles accused the government of lying about Chávez's condition, Vice President Nicolás Maduro said that Chávez had been receiving chemotherapy in Venezuela following his surgery in Cuba and "continues his battle for life".
+A Mass, broadcast on live television, was held in the hospital in which Chávez was staying.
+On 4 March, it was announced that Chávez's breathing problems had worsened and he was suffering a new, severe respiratory tract infection.